KuldeepSJadon/epiCrop/README.md

 # How to instal
 The package is not on CRAN so it can be installed directly from this repository.
 1. Restart r sesion (Ctrl/Cmd+Shift+F10).
-2. Install `devools` package.
+2. Install `remotes` package.
-3. Install the `BlifgtR` package.
+3. Install the `BligtR` package.

-Or simply run the following code:
+This could be accomplisehed by running the following code:
 ``` r
 .rs.restartR()